British Rail Class 700: Interior design

 Additionally, the seats themselves have been criticised for being an uncomfortable shape and having insufficient padding.
 They are also narrow and positioned close together – another design intended to increase standing space.
 These poor levels of comfort, along with their tall, thin, tapered appearance, have led them to sometimes be nicknamed "ironing boards"; they have also been likened to sitting on concrete.

 Thameslink have claimed that the lack of padding was required to meet fire regulations; however, the Rail Safety and Standards Board have claimed that this is untrue, and that it was simply a measure by the DfT to reduce costs.

 Upon delivery, the trains were also missing various amenities which were considered standard, including seatback tables and Wi-Fi, which are now being retrofitted to some units.
 As of April 2023, 58% of Class 700/1 (12 coach) and 23% of Class 700/0 (8 coach) are fitted with Wi-Fi with no plans to extend this further across the fleet.
+They also lack at-seat power points, having neither plug sockets nor USB ports for passengers to charge their devices.